 This kit invites kids to take their STEM education skills to the court by programming robots like ChampBot, BasketBot, and ScoreBot to shoot and score points – with precision.
 With three servo motors, two DC motors, and an IR sensor, this kit is designed to bring fans to the STEM field with competitive fun and learning.The JIMU Robot app connects with ChampBot Kit seamlessly and makes it easy to build, program, and bring to life every JIMU Robot kit creation.
 There’s also a Pose-Record-Play tool that lets students easily program motors to create their own actions.
 Flexible functionality lets students imagine and design their own models.

 Now that you've learned all about STEM robotics, check our robotics for kids classes.
-The best place to begin is our Junior Robotics class, with a curriculum designed by Google and Stanford experts.
+The best place for your child to begin is our Junior Robotics class, with a curriculum designed by Google and Stanford experts.
 Up next, read more about robotics and coding.

 Written by Create & Learn instructor Sharmain Henderson.
 Starting at an early age, Sharmain developed a passion for STEM, and currently holds a bachelor's degree in physics.
 She has been in the field of teaching for six years and has taught various subjects and students of all ages.
 Teaching effectively, and communicating complex information in a simple manner, is something she is passionate about.